NonameMedia/firescript/docs/tokenizer.md

 Tokenization
 ============

-The FireScript parser converts the input in an array of tokens first and uses it for parsing.
+The Firescript parser converts the input in an array of tokens first and uses it for parsing.
 This step is called [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysi)

 ### Interface